18888628835/oh-my-note/README.md

 }
 ```

-if you just want to render HTML,you can use `html-preview`
+if you just wanna render Element,you can use `html-preview`

 for example